tldr-pages/tldr/pages/common/docker.md

 `docker stop {{container}}`

-- Pull a image from docker registery:
+- Pull an image from a docker registry:

 `docker pull {{image}}`